pubnub/lua/README.md

+# Please direct all Support Questions and Concerns to Support@PubNub.com

 ## PubNub 3.4 Real-time Cloud Push API - for Corona and Moai
 ## www.pubnub.com - PubNub Real-time Push Service in the Cloud.